Cessna 172 Flying

 If your training fleet has both aircraft with and without an HSI, it’s great to get exposure to both for building the different mental pictures of holds along with other instrument procedures.

-Though exceeding them is unlikely in any trainer aircraft, instrument students should be familiar with all applicable maximum holding speeds.
-In the US, speed limits are based on altitudes:
+Though exceeding them is unlikely in any trainer aircraft, instrument students should be familiar with all applicable max holding speeds.

 • Minimum holding altitude (MHA) to 6,000 ft.
 MSL: 200 KIAS